Music of ancient Rome: Cultural views

 In ancient Rome music was confined to domestic settings.
 Plutarch praises a man named Numerius Furius, who is said to have sung when it was "appropriate."
 Music had some negative connotations in Roman society.
-Cornelius Nepos, a Roman historian and biographer, in his biography of Epaminondas describes his famed skill at music and dancing as a negative characteristic.
-He described his musical talents as: "trivial, or rather, contemptible" Plutarch wrote that the prominence of the flute in Theban society was designed by their legislators to "relax and mollify their strong and impetuous natures in earliest boyhood."
+Cornelius Nepos, a Roman historian and biographer, in his biography of the 4th century BC Greek general Epaminondas describes his famed skill at music and dancing as a negative characteristic.
+He described his musical talents as: "trivial, or rather, contemptible".
+Plutarch wrote that the prominence of the flute in Theban society was designed by their legislators to "relax and mollify their strong and impetuous natures in earliest boyhood."
 The ancient Romans considered music to be a powerful tool and believed that it was capable of inciting strong emotions in people.
 Cicero and Aristides Quintilianus believed that music was capable of ennobling the populace.
 Quintilian believed that music was "the most beautiful art" and that it was necessary for properly reading the work of ancient poets.
 It was a common belief throughout the Roman world that traditional styles of music should be maintained.
 Pliny wrote that musicians would change their art based on popular demand.
 Cicero discussed the superior quality of traditional Roman music.
 He describes archaic Roman music as civilizing the "barbaric."
 Cicero believed that musical education could help aspiring politicians learn to better listen to other's arguments and detect imperfections.
 Numerous ancient Roman writers such as Plato, Seneca, or Cicero believed that music could effeminize men.
 Female musicians were highly respected compared to male musicians.
 It was seen as a potential way of enhancing their attractiveness.
 However, being too skilled at music, when combined with other activities which were seen as less respectable, such as prostitution made one seem less respectable.
 Music was also considered inappropriate for married women or older women.
 Cicero once wrote:

+In early Christianity and among the Late Antique church fathers, there were lively discussions about the significance and meaning of music.